 When I hear stories from friends who work in primary schools about ‘Nurture Groups’, it makes my heart weep.
-Young children who need to be taught to smile and how to be affectionate, or show emotion, not because they’ve experienced a life changing event and are traumatised, but because they haven’t been shown affection at home, or have been made to grow up too quickly, thanks to our society’s obsession with ‘preparing them for the ‘real’ world’.
+I’m not referring to groups that support specific learning needs but groups for young children who need to be taught to smile and how to be affectionate, or show emotion, not because they’ve experienced a life changing event and are traumatised, but because they haven’t been shown affection at home, or have been made to grow up too quickly, thanks to our society’s obsession with ‘preparing them for the ‘real’ world’.
 Modelling is so important to infants – it’s how they learn.
 Try teaching them to be independent without letting them depend on you for as long as they need to first and you’ll have the opposite effect.
 Often, insecure attachments are so deep rooted, it’s impossible to heal the damage.

 I often think other nations must look at ours and wonder how the hell everything became so skewed with regards to the way we raise our young.
 I can’t even lump us in with the rest of the Western World, because countries not so far away from our own (hello, Scandinavia) seem much more in tune with their children than we are.
 We seem to be living in a perpetual hangover of the Victorian era – children should be ‘seen and not heard’; they should not be picked up because of the danger of transferring germs; they should slot into our lives rather than us – the adults – bending and swaying to accommodate them in our lives.